Vibrelli Performance Floor Pump Review

 Ease of Attachment/Detachment

-The pump head uses a T-valve head (a similar design to our top pick JoeBlow Sport pump) with a dedicated schrader valve on one side, presta on the other.
+The pump head on the Vibrelli uses a T-valve head with a dedicated Schrader valve on one side and Presta on the other.
 It's a handy design, and our testers generally preferred this layout to other pump heads with the two holes right next to each other.
-The two sides are labeled with an engraved P and S, although they are barely visible in the black plastic and most testers didn't even notice them.
+The two sides are labeled with an engraved P and S, although they are barely visible in the black plastic, and most testers didn't even notice them.

-The Vibrelli's head struggles with some air leakage when connecting and disconnecting from valves, especially presta valves.
-When pressing the head down on a presta valve one must press down firmly, then immediately engage the locking lever to stop the rush of air escaping from the tire.
+The head struggles with some air leakage when connecting and disconnecting from valves, especially Presta valves.
+When pressing the head down on a Presta valve, one must press down firmly, then immediately engage the locking lever to stop the rush of air escaping from the tire.
 This is not an insurmountable obstacle (and is a fairly common issue with pump heads), but it is certainly not ideal either.
 On the bright side, the locking lever is quite easy to move.

-The Vibrelli's gauge is about 2 ½ inches across, and features large silver numbering on a black background with an orange needle.
-It goes nicely with the black-and-white color scheme of the rest of the pump, and has an attractive, straightforward design.
-Due to the large numbering and hash marks every 2 PSI, it's also quite easy to read.
+The gauge on the Vibrelli is about 2 ½ inches across and features large silver numbering on a black background with an orange needle.
+It goes nicely with the black-and-white color scheme of the rest of the pump and has an attractive, straightforward design.
+Due to the large numbering and hash marks every 2psi, it's also quite easy to read.
 The silver numbers even stand out well in low light conditions.

-The construction of the gauge is a little less impressive.
+The construction of this gauge is a little less impressive.
 It's plastic all over, like most components on this pump, and it feels flimsy as though it isn't solidly mounted to the barrel.
 The base design should prevent this pump from tipping forward in most cases, but we wouldn't put much confidence in the long-term survivability of the gauge if treated roughly.
-We did intentionally tip it forward and toss it around a bit during testing, and there was nothing beyond minor cosmetic damage to the gauge.
+We did intentionally tip it forward and toss it around a bit during testing, and there was nothing beyond minor cosmetic damage.

-A big part of the Vibrelli's popularity is certainly the competitive price; at about $35, it's a good amount of pump per buck.
-It looks nice in black, the gauge is attractive, everything works well enough.
-There are no major downfalls with this pump, and in this price range that's enough!
-We think you might be better off spending a few extra dollars on a more highly rated pump like the JoeBlow Sport, or the Lezyne Steel Floor Drive if you want to stay with something black.
-If you want to stay in the same price range, the AerGun's cost is about the same and it comes with most of the same parts and a superior head.
+A big part of the popularity of this pump is certainly the competitive price.
+It is a good amount of pump per buck.
+It looks nice in black, the gauge is attractive, and everything works well enough.
+There are no major downfalls with this device, and in this price range, that's enough!
+We do think, however, you would be better off spending a few extra dollars on a more highly rated pump if you want something for the long haul.